laro/Cilia/README.md

     - `saturating::Uint`
         - `saturating::UInt8`/`UInt16`/`UInt32`/`UInt64`

-- Operations with carry flag or similar
+- Operations with carry (flag or more)
   (to implement `Int128`, `Int256` etc.)
     - `c = add(a, b, inout carry)`
     - `a.add(b, inout carry)`